Henkel: History

+On 24 February 2022, Russian forces began a bloody invasion of Ukraine on the orders of President Putin.

+In April 2022, Henkel announced to divest its business activities in Russia.
+One year later, it finished the transaction.

+The company had been active in Russia for more than 30 years, employing up to 2,500 people at eleven production facilities and at eight other locations.
+Henkel previously generated around one billion Euros in sales in the country.

 Financial data

 Sustainability

 In 1992, Henkel published its first Environment Report.
 Henkel is also a founding member of the "World Business Council for Sustainable Development" (WBCSD).
 In 2003, Henkel declared its participation in the United Nations Global Compact and has committed itself to the Compact's ten principles in the areas of human rights, labor, environment and anti-corruption.
 Since 2008, Henkel is an official member of the "Roundtable for Sustainable Palm Oil" (RSPO).
-In 2012 Henkel, along with five other chemical companies, started the Together for Sustainability initiative, focused in the sustainability of its supply chain.
+In 2012 Henkel, along with five other chemical companies, started the Together for Sustainability initiative, focused on the sustainability of its supply chain.

 In 2008, the company announced its sustainability targets for 2012, which were met by the end of 2010: energy consumption had decreased by 21 percent, water usage by 26 percent, and the amount of waste generated by 24 percent.
 Over the same period, the number of occupational accidents fell by 29 percent.
 Presented in 2012, the goal of Henkel's new Sustainability Strategy 2030 is to achieve more with less and to triple the efficiency.
 The strategy's focal areas are divided into two dimensions: Under the headline "more value", the company focuses on the areas "social progress", "safety and health" and "performance".
 The second dimension "reduced footprint" deals with "energy and climate", "materials and waste" and "water and wastewater".
 As a short-term goal until 2015, Henkel aims to achieve a 15 percent reduction per production unit in the focal areas energy, water and waste.
 At the same time, the company plans to reach a 10 percent increase in net external sales per production unit.
 Henkel also intends to reduce its incident rate by 20 percent.

 Henkel has been listed in the Dow Jones Sustainability Index.
 In 2011, the company was named sustainability leader in the Nondurable Household Products sector for the fifth consecutive time.

 Henkel has structured its corporate citizenship activities around three core elements: supporting employee volunteering (MIT Initiative), corporate and brand engagement for the common good and emergency aid.
 Since 1998, Henkel employees and retirees have been involved in over 16,800 projects in more than 100 countries.

-In 2016, Standard Ethics Aei has given a rating to Henkel in order to include the company in its Standard Ethics German Index.
-In September 2018, Henkel announces new targets for the global packaging strategy in order to further promote a circular economy.
+In 2016, Standard Ethics Aei has given a rating to Henkel to include the company in its Standard Ethics German Index.
+In September 2018, Henkel announces new targets for the global packaging strategy to further promote a circular economy.